jeffreyevans/spatialEco/README.md

     remove.holes - Removes all holes (null geometry) in polygon sp class objects

+	rotate.polygon - Rotates a polygon by specified angle

     sa.trans - Trigonometric transformation of a slope and aspect interaction

     sample.annulus - Creates sample points based on annulus with defined inner and outer radius